 Jenny joined CoDH in March 2016, working as Executive Assistant to the Director, organising and managing events, and managing the office and facilities.
 She is also the first point of contact in the office.
 Before joining the team, Jenny worked as an Executive Assistant for over ten years, and also has experience of event management and marketing.

-Graham joined the Council of Deans of Health in October 2016 as a Data Analyst / Researcher.
+Graham joined the Council of Deans of Health in October 2016 as a Senior Research and Policy Officer.
 Graham previously worked as a Research Fellow at the University of Surrey, conducting research into health related issues within the police service.
 He holds a PhD from the University of Warwick, an MSc in Social Research Methods from the University of Surrey, and a BSc (Hons) in Criminology from Buckinghamshire New University.

 Project Officer for Supporting Students as Future Leaders project